Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I made a colorful deodorizing air-wick from A Mitchum Deodorant stick case.

 I as usual favor magazine pictures glued to cover the whole air-wick.
 I cut out a sunset from an old Country magazine complete with little poem which fits on the one side.
-The poem is called Country Sunset.

 I actually left a cone of this sunset picture above the applicator because the whole thing resembles an expensive candle.

 I took small pieces of old Christmas wrap out of the closet, dark blue and red foil and experimented to see if I could make a realistic flame.
 The red was too red!
 I used the dark blue and colored a piece off aluminum foil with orange stapled it below what flame was exposed.

 I am quite proud of the whole thing.
 I might even start making these things for gifts.
 I have to experiment with other scents to see what is most pleasing and lasts the longest.

 And that is Mr. Thrifty's Tip for today.

 The only immediate cost was a little bit of solid stick paper glue.
 Maybe a nickel's worth.
 Everything else probably would have been just thrown away trash in most homes.